matt-oehler-dev/nba_fatigue/README.md

   - score differential
   - number of turnovers (and how many this is above or below the teams average)
   - number of fouls (and how this compares against season or against rested games)

+  * looking at the fatigue difference between the teams (eg both teams will have played some games recently, but a really rested team vs a really unrested team could be insightful)